arduino/docs-content/content/hardware/07.opta/opta-family/opta/datasheet/datasheet.md

 ### Getting Started - IDE
 If you want to program your Arduino Opta® while offline you need to install the Arduino® Desktop IDE **[1]**.
 To connect the Arduino Opta® to your computer, you will need a USB-C® cable.

-### Getting Started - Arduino Web Editor
+### Getting Started - Arduino Cloud Editor
-All Arduino® devices work out-of-the-box on the Arduino® Web Editor **[2]** by just installing a simple plugin.
+All Arduino® devices work out-of-the-box on the Arduino® Cloud Editor **[2]** by just installing a simple plugin.

-The Arduino® Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards and devices.
+The Arduino® Cloud Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards and devices.
 Follow **[3]** to start coding on the browser and upload your sketches onto your device.

 ### Getting Started - Arduino PLC IDE
 Arduino Opta® can be also programmed using the industrial-standard **_IEC 61131-3_** programming languages.
 Download the Arduino® PLC IDE **[4]** software and connect your Arduino Opta® to your computer, using a simple USB-C® cable, to start creating your own PLC industrial solutions.